mikeonslow/elm-workshop/part3/README.md

 Next, we'll want to create a `type alias` that stores both `categories` and `items`, we need to do this so that later, we can translate the API's response directly to this container type that we're creating.
 We'll call this structure a `Portfolio`

-Let's add this new `type alias` directly above our `Category` defintion.
+Let's add this new `type alias` directly above our `Category` definition.

 ```
 type alias Portfolio =